Can Hypothyroidism Cause Acne? Here’s What You Need To Know

 Acne is most common in teenagers.
 Acne after puberty may be your body’s way of telling you that something inside isn’t quite right.

-studies do show a link between hypothyroidism and acne.
-Low levels of thyroid hormones cause several skin issues, and these skin issues have direct correlations to acne.
+Studies show that there is a clear link between hypothyroidism and acne.
+Low levels of thyroid hormones can cause several skin issues, which are directly correlated with acne.

 hyperthyroidism acne